 - C6 Manufacturing - "I appreciate your work on the DDCSV1.
 1. Can't wait for inches and more.
 Thank you, Jason A."

 - Timothy R. - "Thank you!
 I like this controller. [...]
 Thanks again!"

 - Charles S. - "Thank you for sharing your tools and information."

 - Tony H. - "Thanks for all your hard work tonyho810"

-- Many thanks go to Jeffrey and Daniel K. for their donations!
+- Many thanks go to Ben, Jeffrey, Daniel, Bertel and Bócz for their generous donations!